 Boot camp students don't participate in Quarter Away.
 Sorry guys.

-Portfolio programs: art direction, copywriting, digital design, digital photography & video
+Portfolio programs: art direction, copywriting, creative technology, digital design, digital photography & video

 Masters program in conjunction with FIU: